 Ed.D., President & CEO of Grantmakers for Girls of Color

-Monique W. Morris, Ed.D. is an award-winning author and social justice scholar with three decades of experience in the areas of education, civil rights, juvenile and criminal justice.
-Dr. Morris is the President and CEO of Grantmakers for Girls of Color, the nation’s only philanthropic intermediary explicitly focused on resourcing movements and organizations led by, and in support of, cis and trans girls and femmes of color.
+Monique Couvson, Ed.D. is an award-winning author and social justice scholar with three decades of experience in the areas of education, civil rights, juvenile and criminal justice.
+Dr. Couvson is the President and CEO of Grantmakers for Girls of Color, the nation’s only philanthropic intermediary explicitly focused on resourcing movements and organizations led by, and in support of, cis and trans girls and femmes of color.

 Joanne N. Smith, MSW

 Founding President & CEO of Girls for Gender Equity (GGE)

 Joanne Smith moves GGE closer to its mission through strategic advocacy, development, and leadership cultivation.
 Ms. Smith is a Haitian-American social worker born in NY.
 A staunch human rights advocate, Smith co-chaired the nation’s first Young Women’s Initiative, a cross-sector Initiative coordinating government, philanthropic, and community efforts to create the conditions for cis, trans girls of color and GNC youth to thrive.
 Smith’s leadership helped to facilitate a $30M commitment from government and philanthropy to invest in community-driven recommendations.
 Smith is the co-founder of the #1Billion4BlackGirls Campaign, a 10-year initiative to invest 1 billion dollars into the advancement of Black girls.
 Smith is a steering committee member of Black Girl Movement and member of Move to End Violence - an initiative designed to strengthen the collective capacity to end gender-based violence in the United States.
 Smith is featured on the cover of YES!
 Magazine, Gender Justice issue Summer 2016, sharing her experience of intersectional feminism.